top of page

 1–2 Sessions: Collaborative Goal Setting

-Early Sessions: Eating Patterns and Dissociation
+Early Sessions: Building Safety and Understanding

-Ongoing Work: Thoughts, Emotions, and Trauma
+Ongoing Work: Integration and Growth

 Ready to Begin?

-You can book a free 20-minute video call to see if we’re a good fit.
-I offer both online therapy across the UK and in-person sessions from my cosy office in Norwich, NR3.
+I offer both online therapy across the UK and internationally, and in-person sessions from my cosy Norwich office (NR3).

 Let’s Work Together